carsten-riedel/CoreePower.Lib/README.md

 # CoreePower.Lib
-CoreePower.Lib is a set of functions that can be used to enhance the functionality of your CoreePower project.
+The "CoreePower.Lib" module is a powerful addition to your CoreePower project, offering a range of specialized functions that enhance its functionality and enable advanced capabilities.

+One of the key features of the module is the `Initialize-CorePowerLatest` command, which automates the setup and updates of crucial development tools.
+By ensuring that you have the latest versions installed, this command streamlines your development environment for maximum efficiency.

 ## Install via Powershell (silent)
 ```